 Going by the estimates, we can see that a third of the working population is already in gig capacity in one way or another within the US.
 That means the United States is already on its way to establishing a gig economy.
 Experts are already suggesting that the numbers will only rise from here as these positions allow for independent contracting work with many clients, and management won’t need them to come to the office usually.
 Freelance gig economy workers usually look for part-time workers and to work from home.

-Businesses tend to get a wide range of applicants that they can consider without worrying about how near the office they are.
+According to Alan, businesses tend to get a wide range of applicants that they can consider without worrying about how near the office they are.
 Add to the fact that a craze for automation is afoot, with many computers now strong enough to do many different jobs.
 And with the COVID-19 Pandemic coming into full flow last year, it has made working from home quite a popular choice.
 There’s a growing population that wants to work from home—plenty of economic factors that contribute to the ever-growing gig economy.
 The Pandemic, travel restrictions, and the general health hazard that started back in 2020 have been felt throughout industries worldwide.

 Now, many employers won’t be able to afford to hire full-time employees, with many established businesses even having to furlough or lay off staff.
 While the Pandemic isn’t a cause of the gig economy, it has brought it to the forefront.
 Before, freelancers and other gig economy workers were a niche where companies would hire part-time or temporary employees to take care of busier times or specific projects.